jwestgomila/public-portfolio/csv_parser/README.md

-This CSV parser was created as part of a University of Bath Artificial Intelligence MSc assignment.
+This CSV parser was created as part of a University of Bath Artificial Intelligence MSc assignment and I scored 85%.
 Example parsed output of the './test-indoor_temperature.csv' files can be found below.

 ```
 Failed to convert '1235.78' in line '21' to majority data type '<class 'datetime.datetime'>'